 While Paleo advocates invariably promote the healthfulness of Paleo fats, it’s worth pointing out that you can follow a lower fat, higher carb diet by combining foods like fish, chicken, sweet potato, bananas, and so on.
 Nonetheless, Paleo is grain free and leans toward higher fat foods overall.

-[Learn more in our complete guide to Omega-3s, mental health, and immunity.]
+[Learn more in our complete guide to the best Omega-3 supplements!]

 The Pros & Cons of Paleo